Sign PDF documents

 The cryptographic provider manages certificates and the associated private keys, and implements cryptographic algorithms.
 The Pdftools SDK supports a range of cryptographic providers.

-To ensure a signature can be validated over time, long-term validation information should be embedded in the document during the signing process.
-If you embed LTV information in a document, the signature in the document remains valid even after the certificate expires or if the certificate is later revoked.
+To ensure a signature stays valid over time, embed long-term validation information in the document during signing.
+With LTV information embedded, the signature remains valid even after the certificate expires or after the issuer revokes it.

-Long-term validation (LTV) is not always possible.
-It must be supported by the certificate authority and the cryptographic provider.
+Long-term validation (LTV) isn’t always possible.
+The certificate authority and the cryptographic provider must support it.

 Many types of documents that require digital signatures also require archiving.
-For example, by the recipient of a signed contract.
-For archiving, PDF/A conformance is typically required to ensure that the file is not corrupt and that its visual appearance is well defined and reproducible.
+For example, the recipient of a signed contract may need to archive it.
+For archiving, PDF/A conformance is typically required to ensure that the file isn’t corrupt and that its visual appearance is well defined and reproducible.

-However, during the conversion process from PDF to PDF/A, any signatures are removed from the file before it is converted to PDF/A for archival.
-Therefore, files that require archiving should be archived to PDF/A format before any digital signatures are applied.
+However, the conversion process from PDF to PDF/A removes any signatures from the file before producing the PDF/A. Therefore, archive files to PDF/A format before applying any digital signatures.
+For more information, review archive files to PDF/A format.

-The Pdftools SDK lets you validate document approval and document certification signatures and timestamps according to a specific criteria (constraints).
-Signatures can be validated using sources such as certificates, Online Certificate Status Protocol (OCSP) results, and Certificate Revocation List (CRL) results.
-These sources can be embedded in the PDF file, stored on the local machine, or downloaded from the issuer.
+The Pdftools SDK lets you validate document approval and document certification signatures and timestamps according to specific criteria (constraints).
+Validation can use sources such as certificates, Online Certificate Status Protocol (OCSP) results, and Certificate Revocation List (CRL) results.
+These sources can originate from the PDF file, the local machine, or the issuer.
 The validation process can return a list of all signatures and their corresponding details and even trigger specific business logic using events.

 Learn how to validate signatures in a document.